2026 NYC Heat-Related Mortality Report

 Hotter summers

-The five average temperature range categories (of 0-3 days average of daily maximum temperature) used in the analysis above each account for approximately 20% of days (i.e., quintiles) in the warm months (May through September) during 2013-2022.
+The five average temperature range categories (of 0-3 days average of daily maximum temperature) used in the analysis above each account for approximately 20% of days (i.e., quintiles) in the warm months (May through September) during 2014-2023.
+Figure 7 shows the average number of days over rolling 10-year time windows for each of the five temperature ranges since 1974.
 Due to climate change, the proportion of the number of days in the higher temperature ranges have been increasing.
-Figure 7 shows the average number of days over running 10-year time windows for each of the five temperature ranges since 1973.

-- Occupational heat safety standards for outdoor temperature are also needed to ensure safe working conditions for outdoor workers.
+Occupational heat safety standards are also needed to ensure safe working conditions.

 Community-Level Impacts